dudarenok/SynapseSetup/README.md

 Be aware that the SQL password should consist of uppercase letters, lowercase letters and digits (0-9).
 Any non-alphanumeric characters such as: !, $, #, or % will lead the deployment to fail.

+If you are using a new subscription make sure all needed resource providers are registered.
+The following providers are needed: Microsoft.Logic, Microsoft.Storage, Microsoft.Insights, Microsoft.MachineLearningServices, Microsoft.KeyVault, Microsoft.Sql, Microsoft.DataFactory, Microsoft.DataLakeStore, Microsoft.Notebooks, Microsoft.Synapse.

 Leave the rest as is.
 It will take around 10 minutes for the following deployment to create all resources.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Falschroe%2FSynapseSetup%2Fmain%2Fazuredeploy.json)